orionnelson/Wff-Calculator/README.md

 *****************************************************************
 ````
 The symbols used in this program will only work with Python 3
-and above you can download Python from
+and above, you can download Python from
 [Python Download Page](https://www.python.org/downloads/)
 ````
 To understand how this program works consider the example : (pνqΛp).